Daily and Weekly Periodicity in Large Language Model Performance and Its Implications for Research

-In a first scenario, multiple LLM outputs are sampled under fixed conditions within a \textit{short time window}, such that the underlying output distribution can reasonably be assumed to remain stable during sampling.
-In this case, the law of large numbers applies, and aggregating multiple outputs yields a robust estimate of average model performance on a given task.
-However, if another researcher attempts to reproduce this result at a later point in time—using the same model snapshot, hyperparameters, and prompt, but when the underlying output distribution has changed—the resulting performance estimate may systematically differ, despite no observable changes to the experimental setup.
-Consequently, the original findings would not be reproducible.
+Violating this assumption can compromise reliability, validity, and reproducibility.
+Consider first sampling multiple outputs within a short time window such that the output distribution remains stable.
+In this case, aggregation yields a consistent estimate of the model’s average performance at that time point.
+However, if the same procedure is repeated later—using the identical model snapshot, hyperparameters, and prompt but under a shifted output distribution—performance estimates may systematically differ despite unchanged experimental settings, thereby undermining reproducibility.

-In a second scenario, output sampling spans a \textit{longer time window} over which the LLM's output distribution changes.
-Under such conditions, increasing the number of sampled outputs does not necessarily improve reliability.
-Instead, aggregate statistics may lose their interpretability, as they depend strongly on the temporal location of the sampling.
-For example, sampling may disproportionately reflect periods of relatively high or low model performance, or may average over distinct performance regimes.
-In such cases, observed averages may obscure systematic temporal variation and yield misleading estimates of overall model performance.

-Taken together, these scenarios illustrate that violations of time invariance can compromise validity and reproducibility of LLM-related research findings, even when experimental conditions appear tightly controlled.